O-Rings for Food Safe & Medical Applications

 - Dry Foods: Must meet formulation and curation criteria under conditions of good manufacturing practice as appropriate for repeated use.

 - Liquids: Must meet extraction criteria (not exceeding 20mg/sq inch in distilled water).

 - Fatty Foods: Must meet additional extraction criteria (not exceeding 175mg/sq inch in n-hexane).

-Global O-Ring and Seal offers a range of FDA compliant materials and our FDA Declaration of Compliance can be viewed here.
+Global O-Ring and Seal offers a range of FDA-Compliant o-ring and cord materials and our FDA Declaration of Compliance can be viewed here.